 - Using a CDN (Content Delivery Network) can reduce lag and improve mobile web performance.

 Mobile sites are an incredible opportunity for organizations to grow their business.
 A solid mobile marketing strategy is necessary for businesses to tap into the mobile market effectively.
-At Alkye, we help our clients to create and optimise responsive websites for both mobile and desktops that can improve their customer engagement and conversion rates, which is an important driver for growing the bottom line.
+At Alkye, we help our clients to create and optimize responsive websites for both mobile and desktops that can improve their customer engagement and conversion rates, which is an important driver for growing the bottom line.